Sudan’s embattled leader bans rallies amid crackdown

 #ReadLocal

+"The ban is a desperate decision aiming at terrifying the protesters and their families," said rights lawyer Amal el-Zain.
+"It may curb the uprising but will not stop it."

-Al-Bashir, who seized power in an Islamist-backed military coup in 1989, imposed Friday a state of emergency for a year, disbanded the federal government and replaced all state governors with senior army officers.
-The state of emergency also gives the security forces a free hand in cracking down on protesters and making arrests, and places heavier restrictions on the press and opposition parties.
+Along with imposing the state of emergency, which is to last a year, al-Bashir disbanded the federal government and replaced all state governors with senior army officers.
+The order also gave security forces a free hand in cracking down on protesters and making arrests, and placed heavier restrictions on the press and opposition parties.

+The moves by al-Bashir, who seized power in an Islamist-backed military coup in 1989, further concentrated power in his hands and set the stage for a bloody crackdown on protests, said the International Crisis Group.

+The group urged the U.S. and the European Union not to normalize relations with Khartoum if it "gives its forces carte blanche to kill and detain protesters."

-Al-Bashir's term expires in 2020 and he has repeatedly promised not to run again.
+Al-Bashir's term expires in 2020; he has repeatedly promised not to run again.
 Without amending the constitution, he can't run for a third term.

-Earlier this month, a parliamentary committee tasked with amending the constitution to scrap presidential term limits canceled its meetings, a move that appeared to be the only political concession al-Bashir has made so far to the protesters.
+Earlier this month, a parliamentary committee tasked with amending the constitution to scrap presidential term limits canceled its meetings, a move that appeared to be the only political concession by al-Bashir so far.

 The unrest coincides with worsening economic woes that saw a currency devaluation, price hikes, fuel shortages and a steep rise in the price of bread, a main fare for most Sudanese.